Rules Governing Proficiency Requirements

 Composition and Reading Proficiency

-The English faculty will determine incoming students’ writing and reading proficiency and placement on the basis of standardized test scores.
+The English faculty has established rules to determine incoming students’ writing and reading proficiency and placement on the basis of standardized test scores.
 Developmental courses taken at other institutions may also be considered in placement but do not transfer to Lyon.
 Students who are not placed out of ENG 001 will enroll immediately in the sequence as placed.
 Incoming students who demonstrate proficiency in ENG 101 may delay taking ENG 102 until the spring of their first year.
 Similarly, students who are placed into ENG 001 must enroll immediately in the course.

 Proficiency and Placement

-1. Completing ENG001 (if placed into it), ENG 101, and ENG 102 is a continuous enrollment requirement with the exception that a student placed into ENG102 in the fall may wait until the spring semester to enroll in it.
+1. Completing ENG001 (if placed into it), ENG 101, and ENG 102 is a continuous enrollment requirement, with the exception that a student placed into ENG 102 in the fall may wait until the spring semester to enroll in it.

-2. If both the highest ACT Reading score and the highest ACT English score are 20 or higher (SAT EBRW of 530 or more) then
+• 20 to 24 on ACT Reading score and 20 or higher on ACT English (SAT EBRW of 530 to 600), or

-1. There are two AP English exams that may serve for ENG 101 credit.
+3. There are two AP English exams that may serve for ENG 101 credit.
 See the AP Credit section later in this Handbook for details.
-Lyon does not currently award AP credit for ENG 102.
+Students who submit no official ACT, SAT, or Accuplacer scores from which to derive English placement may choose to take the ACT Residual Exam.

 OPTION 1: Take an online diagnostic exam